 Keep in mind that not all innovations lead to success.
 The fintech sector has seen many instances where large investments in new products did not yield the expected returns.

 So, how can one determine which product developments will deliver the best ROI?
 Tough to say.
-One approach is to “fail fast”.
+One approach for fintech companies is to “fail fast”.

 Companies can no longer afford to invest in every promising idea, especially without a clear path to profitability.
 Hence, fintechs are switching focus to areas with a competitive advantage or a clear market demand.